PeterNaydenov/dt-shape/README.md

 `dtShape` is simple function that have two arguments - (`source data`, `data shape`) and returns a result as it explained in the data shape.

 ### Source Data
-Source data should be DT object.
+Source data should be dt-object.
 Any standard javascript structure can be converted to DT by single row of code.

 ```js
 // Always load dt-toolbox from dtShape library